Here are all of the dog boot camp Los Angeles training equipment, collars, harnesses and pet products that we recommend

-We work on puppy training and obedience in our puppy boarding and training courses, which often involves puppy behaviors such as biting, nipping, excess barking, and separation distress.
+We work on puppy training and obedience in our puppy boarding and training courses, which often involve puppy behaviors such as biting, nipping, excess barking, and separation distress.
 We teach puppies how to self-soothe, all obedience behaviors, sit, down, stay, loose leash walking, healing, and focusing on the handler.
 In addition to relaxation and deference protocols.
-We amp up our socialization, counterconditioning, and desensitizing for any fearful puppy and spend lots of time changing fearful experiences, triggers, and stimuli to wonderful experiences where the puppy now looks forward to the previous scary object, person, animal or situation.
+We amp up our socialization, counterconditioning, and desensitizing for any fearful puppy and spend lots of time changing fearful experiences, triggers, and stimuli to wonderful experiences where the puppy now looks forward to the previous scary object, person, animal, or situation.

 For our adolescent, adult, and senior dogs, we teach all of the above and much more.
 We train obedience at our board and train school.
 We train all breeds, ages, and life stages of dogs and a dog is never too young or too old to learn!

 Lots!
 But equally if not more important is what you will learn about your dog and how to work with your dog when they are returned to you.
 Both dogs and parents learn simultaneously.
 The training and behavior your dog learns depend on too many factors to list.
 Some of which are, your dog’s behavior and medical history.
-However, your dog’s motivation is more important than a dog’s intelligence.
+However, your dog’s motivation is more important than the dog’s intelligence.

-We ask that a parent choose 2-3 primary behaviors that are most problematic and then we work from that starting point.
+We ask that a parent choose 1-2 primary behaviors that are most problematic and then we work from that starting point.
 If the behaviors are incompatible to be worked on simultaneously we will inform you.

 Because we use food and treats to change behavior and for obedience training, any work feeding your puppy in those areas would throw off their pee and poop cycle detrimenting their potty training.